A few years ago DisplayPort to HDMI cables were available aplenty. Now you are hard pressed to find this sort of cable. What happened?

 The HDMI consortium started cracking down on illegal cables back around 2011.
 Cease and desist letters were sent to retailers selling the cables, as well as the manufactures that were creating them.
 Threats of legal actions were thrown around, although it’s unclear if any court dates were actually held.

 If you are in need of a cable that is HDMI to DisplayPort, there is still one fix available, and you don’t even have to break the law to use it.
-You can still use an adapter with your HDMI cable, as long as the HDMI portion has a female end.
-Female ends are found to be acceptable.
+You can still use an adapter with your HDMI cable.
+CableWholesale’s DisplayPort male to HDMI female adapter allows you to send video from a DisplayPort, commonly found in PCs, to an HDMI monitor or TV.
+As long as the HDMI portion has a female end, a DisplayPort to HDMI adapter is acceptable.